d-w-s-h/0.3-MP-Camera/terms/terms.md

 The Licensed Application is not tailored to comply with industry-specific regulations (Health Insurance Portability and Accountability Act (HIPAA), Federal Information Security Management Act (FISMA), etc.), so if your interactions would be subjected to such laws, you may not use this Licensed Application.
 You may not use the Licensed Application in a way that would violate the Gramm-Leach-Bliley Act (GLBA).

 Licensed Application is not affiliated with, endorsed by, or sponsored by Nokia Corporation or HMD Global.
+0.3MP Camera is a registered international trademark (WIPO 1912614) owned by Dmitry Shatilov.
 All trademarks and copyrights are the property of their respective owners.

 #### 2. SCOPE OF LICENSE